graygnuorg/sargon/README.md

 # Sargon

-Docker authorization plugin that controls access to various operations on containers, volumes, etc.  Access control lists are stored as objects in LDAP database.
+Sargon authorizes requests to a `dockerd` daemon using access control lists defined in a LDAP database or in its configuration file.

 Used with due proficiency, Sargon mitigates security risks that appear when running `dockerd` in a multi-user environment.